 How did the eyes get exposed?

-There are a number of opportunties for customers to inadvetantly get exposed to lash adhesive.
+There are a number of opportunities for customers to inadvertently get exposed to lash adhesive.

 The longer the exposure, the more severe their symptoms will be.
 Here are 4 different problems that you can use to troubleshoot and identify the likely cause of the irritation.